 We strive for high standards and expectations within the school and the local community we serve.
 Our Prefects have the opportunity to share in the leadership of the school and it is a very prestigious responsibility.

 The role of a Prefect is an important one and, if chosen, you will be accepting a position of considerable responsibility.
-Therefore, the candidates will be carefully selected by the Senior Leadership Team.
-The Prefect structure is as follows:
+Therefore, the candidates will be carefully selected by the Year 11 pastoral team and the Senior Leadership Team.

 The role of a Prefect is recognised beyond school and it is an excellent achievement to put on a CV and to mention when completing your college and university applications.
 Being a successful Prefect demonstrates leadership skills and commitment to a role.